ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.yahka/README.md

 * (jw) added support for linking services to support Television Services
 * (jw) added possibility to publish devices without the bridge (necessary for TV service)
 * (jw) added support for audio stream in camera
-* (jw) added support for custom characteristics on the services (e.g. to add Wattage characteristic to plugs)
+* (jw) added support for custom characteristics on the services (e.g., to add Wattage characteristic to plugs)
 * (jw) added support for additional services to camera (to enable usage of doorbell service)> (many20) fixed scaleInt conversion - results are now rounded